 Biology, Biotechnology and Genomics

 The Biology Faculty maintains active research programs in a wide range of areas within the Biological Sciences.
 Research projects may be undertaken for credit or may receive funding through grants organizations.
-Please visit their departmental website for various research interests or contact the Department Chair Dr. Sean Grace.
+Please visit their departmental website for various research interests or contact the Department Chair Dr. Elizabeth Roberts.